 Yeasts often live in small numbers in the vagina and cause no problems - it is only when they overgrow that they cause symptoms.
 The yeasts are very irritating to the sensitive vaginal and vulval skin.
-Thrush can occur for no obvious reason, however, there are some things that make thrush more likely; taking certain antibiotics, being pregnant, having diabetes, having sweaty and moist skin (eg cycling) or lots of friction (eg after sex).
+Thrush can occur for no obvious reason, but there are some things that make thrush more likely or being on certain antibiotics, being pregnant, having diabetes, having sweaty and moist skin (eg cycling) or lots of friction (eg after sex).
 Having another skin condition in the area will also make you more prone to having thrush with symptoms eg eczema or psoriasis.

 IS THRUSH SEXUALLY TRANSMITTED?

 Most people carry yeasts in their mouth and bowel without any symptoms and it is not sexually transmitted, but male partners can sometimes get redness and irritation of the penis after sex.